Portland Branch Railway: Opening, at last

 The public goods service started on 1 October 1900.
 The directors were surprised to find that the stone traffic business did not pick up in the early period of operation as they had hoped.
 It was established that the loading depots were too far from the source of traffic, and that the goods rates were too high.
 In addition since the Merchants' Railway had been opened many of the quarries had established routes by which their product was taken by traction engines to a loading point on that line.
 The Easton and Church Hope line had arrived too late to secure this kind of traffic.
 The Admiralty ended its agreement for maintenance of their own line as they had no further use for it and the Easton company had to apply to Parliament for powers to carry out that work itself.
-The necessary Act was obtained on 9 August 1901.
+The necessary act of Parliament, the Easton and Church Hope Railway Act 1901 (1 Edw.
+7. c. ccxxxv) was obtained on 9 August 1901.
 During May 1901 it was established that the company had exhausted all of its financial resources.

 Lieut Colonel Yorke visited the Admiralty section of the line on 19 March 1902, and he was dismayed to find that the train staff could be withdrawn from the ground frame lock at Castletown with the points set for the sidings, completely contrary to proper interlocking arrangements; there was no locking whatsoever on the section of line into Portland station.
 He once again declined to give authority for opening the line.
 At Portland work started on erecting a temporary wooden platform on the five chain (100m) radius curve between Portland station and Castletown road bridge.
 The platform was connected to the original Portland station by a footpath and was completed by 19 July.
 It was inspected by Colonel Yorke on 14 August 1902; he was not happy with the sharp curve but as this appeared to be only a temporary arrangement pending the building of the new station he accepted it.
 The Church Hope line opened on 1 September 1902.
 The physical connection between the two lines at Portland was not approved for passenger operation, so the branch service was worked as a separate section from the temporary Portland station to Easton.

 In 1908 the Church Hope Railway line was placed in the hands of a receiver as a result of an action brought by debenture holders.

 At the time of opening to Easton, the entire line between Weymouth and Easton was worked between by the Great Western and London and South Western companies together, although the railway infrastructure was still owned by their respective companies.
 However the LSWR took over the working of the branch on 1 January 1904.